StetHD/tarifa-book/project/index.md

 `-- private.json
 ```

-A tarifa project root is composed of 3 folders:
+The root of a tarifa project is composed of 3 folders:

-* `app` folder with the cordova app
+* `app` contains the cordova app.
-* `images` folder containing all icons and splash screens
+* `images` contains all icons and splash screens.
-* `project` folder containing the www project
+* `project` contains the www project.

 and 2 json files:

-* `tarifa.json` containing the definition of the project and all configurations
+* `tarifa.json` defines the project and every single configuration.
-* `private.json` containing all private informations (typically tokens, IDs,
+* `private.json` consists of private data (typically tokens, IDs...) that you
-  etc...) that you don't want to expose.
+don't want to expose.

-### the raw cordova app
+### The raw cordova app

-The content of the `app` folder is a normal cordova application.
-Any cordova app
+The `app` folder contains a regular cordova application.
+Any cordova app (version 3.4.x)
-(version 3.4.x) should work with tarifa, thus you can use an existing cordova
+should work with tarifa, thus you can use an existing cordova app folder in a
-app folder in a tarifa project.
+tarifa project.

-At this time, the tarifa build performs settings replacement in various cordova
+At this time, the tarifa build process performs settings replacement in various
-files without undoing them.
-In a future version of tarifa this won't be the case
+cordova files without undoing them.
+In a future version of tarifa this won't be
-anymore.
+the case anymore.

 During the build process tarifa will copy or link the output of the `www` project
 folder to `app/www`.

 Currently, tarifa just wraps cordova plugins without any extra features.

-### www project
+### The www project

 It's a regular front-end project with the build system of your choice.
 It must
 satisfy the following interface:

-* having a `bin/build.js` node module exposing one function to launch the build
+* having a `bin/build.js` node module exposing one function to start the build process.
-* generating output in a folder named `www`
+* generating output in a folder named `www`.

-The `bin/build.js` module must have the following signature:
+More precisely, the `bin/build.js` module must have the following signature:

 ``` javascript
 var Q = require('q');